Trade Balance in Forex Market affects the supply and demand of currencies in the economy

 The trade balance between countries affects the supply and demand of currencies in the economy.

-This is commonly used by economist and traders to gauge the strength of the country’s economy in relation to other countries.
-As a forex trader, you will sell the currency when its value falls and buy when its value appreciates.
+Most economist and traders rely on Trade balance figures to gauge the strength of the country’s economy in relation to other countries.

 If exports are higher than imports (a trade surplus), the trade balance is positive.
 If imports are higher than exports (a trade deficit), the trade balance is negative.